 Obviously, SNP(x) is the set of the indexes of the neighborhoods whose positive regions containing the instance x, SNU(x) is the set of the indexes of the neighborhoods in which x locates in the uncertain boundary region, and SNN(x) denotes the set of neighborhoods excluding x.
-Given a set of neighborhoods $\mathbf{O} = \{O_1, ...O_k, ...O_K\}$, based on the region description of x provided by the neighborhood index sets, we can design a group of three-way classification rules to classify x in both conditions of x within and beyond the neighborhood set \mathbf{O} .
-In the classification rules, we adopt $class(O_k)$ to denote the class of the neighborhood O_k , i.e. the class of the neighborhood center x_k .
+Given a set of neighborhoods $O = \{O_1, \ldots, O_K\}$, based on the region description of x provided by the neighborhood index sets, we can design a group of three-way classification rules to classify x in both conditions of x within and beyond the neighborhood set O. In the classification rules, we adopt $class(O_k)$ to denote the class of the neighborhood center x_k .